b3hr4d/eth_payment_tutorial/README.md

 2. **Check the Output**: You should see the confirmation process in action.
 Once the specified number of confirmations is reached, the transaction status will be displayed.
    ![Alt text](assets/confirmation.png)

-## Step 6: Verify Transaction On-Chain Inside the Canister
+## Step 6: Fetching Transaction On-Chain

 In this step, we'll verify the Ethereum transaction on-chain by calling the Ethereum JSON-RPC API from within the canister.